 Know Your Follower Demographics

 Knowing who your audience is and being able to communicate that shows value very quickly to a brand.
-In general, brands want to know where your audience is located, the average age group of the people who follow you and their gender split.
-You can easily find this information in your Instagram Insights and your Facebook Creator Portal.
+In general, brands want to know where your audience is located, the average age group of the people who follow you and their gender split, as well as your engagement rate for both Instagram stories and your Instagram posts.
+You can easily find this information about audience demographics in your Instagram Insights and your Facebook Creator Portal.

-The more easily you can communicate how your audience aligns with that brand’s target audience, the more successful your pitch will be.
+The more easily you can communicate how your audience and personal brand aligns with that brand’s target audience, the more successful your pitch will be.

 Keep it Short and Sweet